-The Dementia Link™ Living with Dementia learning series is designed specifically for people in the early stage of dementia, their family members, friends and caregivers.
+The First Connections learning series is designed specifically for people in the early stage of dementia, their family members, friends, and caregivers.
 This learning series will provide participants with information, support, and an opportunity to meet others in a similar situation.
 Participants will learn positive approaches and how to focus on maintaining abilities for now and in the future.

-The Dementia Link™ Living with Dementia learning series occurs over three 90 minute sessions and participants receive a workbook of information and resources to take home.
+The First Connections learning series occurs over three 90 minute sessions and participants receive a workbook of information and resources to take home.

 Please contact a Dementia Care Coach at 888-411-2067